How to Sell Your Car Under Finance

 Option C: Pay off your car loan before selling

-If you have the funds on hand, you can simply pay out your car finance early, before advertising the car for sale.
+If you have the funds on hand, you can simply pay out your car under finance early, before advertising the car for sale.
 This means that if potential buyers search for your car on the PPSR, no encumbrance will show up.

 You could use a credit card to pay out the loan, but this is only advisable if you will be able to pay the balance in full before the end of the month.